sumnerevans/sumnerevans.com/content/posts/travel/2021-dc-montreal/2021-09-13-17-montreal/index.rst

    The team on our walking tour of Old Montreal.

 Montreal was founded in 1642 by French colonists led by a French military officer Paul Chomedey de Maisonneuve and a nun named Jeanne Mance.
-Mance was granted the status as a co-founder of Montreal in 2012.
+Despite being integral to the founding of the city, Mance was only granted the status of co-founder of Montreal in 2012.

 On one part of the tour, we passed some large stone warehouses that are now used as residences and shops.
 The warehouses were constructed over the spot of the